TekTristan/TekMovies/README.md

 You can also use the app to browse popular movies by clicking on the "Popular Movies" button.
 This will display a list of the most popular movies according to the OMDb API.

 The app has a responsive design, so it will work on devices of all sizes.
 It is also fully accessible, with support for screen readers and other assistive technologies.

-I hope you enjoy using the Movies project!
-Let me know if you have any questions or feedback.